 It is a common belief that all 457 visa holders need to have insurance as a condition of their visa.
-Certainly that’s the impression you get from some of the health insurance salesman.
+Certainly, that’s the impression you get from some of the health insurance salesmen.
 Look at this extract from a health insurer’s website.

 Health insurance and tax

-It’s confusing, so let me set it out in a table.
+It’s confusing, so let me set it out below.

 but not MLS

 and pay up to 1.5% MLS unless you have complying health insurance.

 The income threshold for 2014-15 is $90,000 for singles and $180,000 for couples/families and includes more than just taxable income.
 See the ATO website for more details.

 What is the right type of insurance on a 457 visa?